yellowsimulator/retail-faker/README.md

 ### To do list

-- create a machine learning model that generate realistic product names based on country, product category and product subcategory
+- Create a machine learning model that generate realistic product names based on country, product category and product subcategory
+- Refactor the code and improve redability
+- Refactor the code and improve performance